-Short-term emergency student loans are available for students enrolled during the current semester who are Pell Grant eligible or student employees and who demonstrate an unexpected emergency need for funds to continue their education at Palomar College.
+Short-term emergency student loans are available for students enrolled during the current semester who are receiving Financial Aid (grants, scholarships, etc.) or are student employees and who demonstrate an unexpected emergency need for funds to continue their education at Palomar College.
 Must have a minimum enrollment of six (6) units.